 Of course, what Ariel was longing for was love.
 Her “stuff” was merely a substitute and it probably helped take her attention off her currently unhappy situation.
 Once we figure out what we really want out of life, material possessions aren’t as important any more.

-Lesson to learn from Ariel: We all have to decide what is most important to us.
+Ariel’s tip for getting organized: Figure out what is most important to us.
 In the end, people bring more joy and happiness than things ever will.